mwarrens63/PySimpleGUI-MVC-Prototype/README.md

-# PySimpleGUI-MVC-Prototype
+# PySimpleGUI-MVC-Prototyp
-This code demonstrates using PySimpleGUI and the peewee ORM to develop and MVC prototype system.
+This code demonstrates using PySimpleGUI and the peewee ORM to develop an MVC prototype system.